European shares ride global equity wave, ECB policy meeting eyed

 3 Min Read

-LONDON (Reuters) - European shares extended their gains in early deals on Thursday, lifted by buoyant global markets, hours ahead of European Central Bank meeting that investors expect will lay the groundwork for an autumn policy shift.
+LONDON, July 20 (Reuters) - European shares extended their gains in early deals on Thursday, lifted by buoyant global markets, hours ahead of European Central Bank meeting that investors expect will lay the groundwork for an autumn policy shift.

 The pan-European STOXX 600 rose 0.3 percent after major U.S. and Asian stock indexes closed at record highs, helped notably by technology stocks which finally surpassed their dotcom bubble peaks.